Facebook Tracking Pixel

 • Retailers: Both online and physical retailers must ensure that their e-commerce sites, mobile apps, and in-store digital services, such as self-checkout kiosks, are accessible.

 The EAA applies not only to large corporations, but some small and medium-sized enterprises too.
-Although they will need to have exceeded the following thresholds for EAA to apply: all businesses employing 10 or more employees or that make more than 2 million euros annually.
+Although they will need to have exceeded the following thresholds for EAA to apply: all businesses employing 10 or more employees and that make more than 2 million euros turnover annually.

 What are the risks of non-compliance in Italy?